Helperbird/website/src/pages/features/pdfs.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Effortlessly annotate and highlight PDFs with Helperbird's Dyslexia-Friendly PDF reader
+title: Effortlessly Annotate and Highlight PDFs | Dyslexia-Friendly PDF Reader
 description: Transform your PDF reading experience with Helperbird's Dyslexia-Friendly PDF reader.
-Easily annotate, highlight and add sticky notes to your PDFs, all while receiving dyslexia support.
-With the added benefit of text-to-speech, immersive reader and a highlighter feature, reading and studying PDFs has never been easier.
-Try it now with our easy-to-use browser extension
+Easily annotate, highlight, and add sticky notes to your PDFs, all while receiving dyslexia support.
+With the added benefit of text-to-speech, Immersive Reader, and a highlighter feature, reading and studying PDFs has never been easier.
+Try it now with our easy-to-use browser extension.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Effortlessly annotate and highlight PDFs with Helperbird's Dyslexia-Friendly PDF reader
+featurePageTitle: Effortlessly Annotate and Highlight PDFs with Helperbird's Dyslexia-Friendly PDF Reader
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/pdf.svg"
 youtubeId: PfILiWebkuc
-cardTitle: PDF Reader
+cardTitle: Dyslexia-Friendly PDF Reader
 featureDescription: Transform your PDF reading experience with Helperbird's Dyslexia-Friendly PDF reader.
-Easily annotate, highlight and add sticky notes to your PDFs, all while receiving dyslexia support.
+Easily annotate, highlight, and add sticky notes to your PDFs, all while receiving dyslexia support.
+With the added benefit of text-to-speech, Immersive Reader, and a highlighter feature, reading and studying PDFs has never been easier.
+Try it now with our easy-to-use browser extension.
 group: reading
 tags:
   - features